eddUG/shell-novice/index.md

 ---
 layout: lesson
-title: "Shell Novice"
+title: "Introduction to Unix Shell"
+root: .
 ---

-{% include gh_variables.html %}

-Welcome to the **Shell Novice for vector research groups** lesson: a domain-adapted rewrite of the Software Carpentry Unix Shell lesson.
+Welcome to the Shell novice lessons for vector research groups: a domain-adapted rewrite of the Software Carpentry Unix Shell lesson.
 This workshop is an introduction to using Unix Shell.
 We can't give an exhaustive course in a few sessions.
 Instead, we intend to give a basic introduction.
 Use of the shell is fundamental to a wide range of advanced